-- With respect to Proposal 1 (election of directors), directors are elected by a plurality of the votes present in person or represented by proxy and entitled to vote, and the director nominees who receive the greatest number of votes at the Annual Meeting (up to the total number of directors to be elected) will be elected.
-As a result, abstentions and "broker non-votes" (see below), if any, will not affect the outcome of the vote on this proposal. - With respect to Proposal 2 (the proposal to ratify the appointment of EisnerAmper LLP), Proposal 3 (approval, on an advisory basis, of the executive compensation of the Company's named executive officers as described in this proxy statement) and approval of any other matter that may properly come before the Annual Meeting, the affirmative vote of a majority of the total votes cast on these proposals, in person or by proxy, is required to approve these proposals.
-As a result, abstentions and "broker non-votes" (see below), if any, will not affect the outcome of the vote on these proposals. - The vote on Proposal 4 (advisory vote on the frequency of the advisory votes on executive compensation), has three possible substantive responses (every 1 year, every 2 years or every 3 years), and the response that receives the highest number of votes cast will be the frequency of the vote on the compensation of our named executive officers that has been approved by the stockholders on an advisory basis.
-As a result, abstentions and "broker non-votes" (see below), if any, will not affect the outcome of the vote on these proposals.
+- •With respect to Proposal 1 (election of directors), directors are elected by a plurality of the votes present in person or represented by proxy and entitled to vote, and the director nominees who receive the greatest number of votes at the Annual Meeting (up to the total number of directors to be elected) will be elected.
+As a result, abstentions and "broker non-votes" (see below), if any, will not affect the outcome of the vote on this proposal. - •With respect to Proposal 2 (the ratification of the independent registered public accounting firm), Proposal 3 (approval, on an advisory basis, of the executive compensation of the Company's named executive officers as described in this proxy statement) and approval of any other matter that may properly come before the Annual Meeting, the affirmative vote of a majority of shares present and entitled to vote on these proposals, in person or by proxy, is required to approve these proposals.
+As a result, abstentions will be treated as a vote against these proposals.
+"Broker non-votes" (see below), if any, will not affect the outcome of the vote on these proposals.
+If Proposals 2 and 3 are discretionary and you fail to provide voting instructions with respect to any shares of Common Stock that you beneficially own through a bank, broker or other nominee, your broker may exercise its discretionary authority to vote such shares.

-Holders of the common stock will not have any dissenters' rights of appraisal in connection with any of the matters to be voted on at the meeting.
+Holders of the Common Stock will not have any dissenters' rights of appraisal in connection with any of the matters to be voted on at the meeting.